What day is it today? | Tohoku Edition

 Kunio Yanagita (1951) Source: Wikipedia

-While working as a bureaucrat, "what does it mean to be Japanese?" established the systematic academic field of "folklore studies."
+While working as a bureaucrat,"what it means to be Japanese."a systematic field of study called"folklore studies."established them as

 In 1908 (Meiji 41), Yanagita met Sasaki Kizen, a then-up-and-coming writer, and became interested in Tono, Iwate Prefecture.
 The following year, in 1909, he actually went to Tono

-He personally conducted interviews on-site, collected various folklore and legends passed down in Tono, and in 1910 published "Tono Monogatari."
+He conducted interviews on-site, collecting various traditions and legends passed down in Tono, and in 1910"Tono Monogatari" (Tales of Tono)published

 reference